YashWadhvani/JavaProgramsSem4/README.md

 27. Write a java program using throw keyword to throw custom exception.
 28. Write a java program using throws keyword to handle custom exception.
 29. Write a java program to showcase how multithreading allows multiple tasks to be executed simultaneously by printing a count from 1 to 5 with a 1-second delay between each count.
-30. Write a java program that uses any 5 methods of "Wrapper" class.
+30. Write a java program to perform autoboxing and unboxing using wrapper class.
 31. Write a java program that uses any 5 methods of "Math" class.
 32. Write a java program that uses any 5 methods of "String" class.
 33. Write a java program that uses any 5 methods of "StringBuffer" class.